-Through Delta College Corporate Services (www.delta.edu/corporateservices.aspx), businesses can create specialized industrial workforce training programs in the areas of quality, CNC machining, cell manufacturing, customer relations, production management, or any tailored program to help maintain competitiveness.
+Through Delta College Corporate Services, businesses can create specialized industrial workforce training programs in the areas of quality, CNC machining, cell manufacturing, customer relations, production management, or any tailored program to help maintain competitiveness.

-Associated Builders & Contractors (www.abc.org) provides training on all facets of construction from demolition to construction and maintenance.
+Associated Builders & Contractors provides training on all facets of construction from demolition to construction and maintenance.